rslab-ntua/cropmaps/README.md

 pip install .
 ```

-## Installation from PyPI :construction
+## Installation from PyPI 🚧

+This section is currently under construction. 🛠️

 ##  Quickstart